staeter/work-in-progress/elm-platforms.md

 - Terminal capability which provides stdin, stdout, stderr but also input prompts, access to Env values or running bash commands.
 - Url capability for tracking the Url bar only available in Browser implementation.
 - HTTP capability.
-- Libp2p capability for peer to peer communication through the libp2p protocol.
+- Libp2p capability for peer to peer communication with the libp2p protocol.
 - Email capability to send, receive and cache emails.
 - etc.